njoguamos/laravel-paystack/docs/transactions/initialize-transaction.md

 # Initialize Transaction

 For customers to pay for a product or a service on you application, they need a payment page.
-Paystack allows you to generate such page (called authorization url) thought he api.
+Paystack allows you to generate such page (called authorization url) thought the api.
 An authorization url allows customers to securely enter their payment details and complete a transaction.

 ## Making a Request